Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Lie theory of two-faced independences

 Pick a subset $U$ of one-block incomplete bipartitions.
 At the moment, we do not assume anything on $U$.
 We set

-For the space $\shalI$, the corresponding set $U$ is the set of incomplete noncrossing bipartitions with only one block while for ${\sf m}(S)$ the corresponding set is the set of all incomplete bipartition with only one block.
+for the space $\shalI$, the corresponding set $U$ is the set $\mathsf I$ of incomplete interval bipartitions with only an opaque block (or, what is the same, shaded noncrossing bipartitions with only one opaque block) while for $\shalII$ the corresponding set is $\mathsf P$, the set of all incomplete bipartition with only one opaque block.

-A natural question would then address complete classification of preLie algebras arising as $\mathcal{F}(U)$ and \emph{meaningful} to the theory of probability.
-We leave such general considerations for a further work. \end{remark}
+A natural question would then address the complete classification of preLie algebras arising as $\mathfrak m_U$ and \emph{meaningful} to the theory of probability.
+We leave such general considerations for future work. \end{Remark}